kxytechnologies/kxy-python/docs/latest/introduction/memoryless/index.rst

 The best case scenario occurs when the conditional distributions :math:`x_i|y=j` have as little an overlap as possible, for instance when the distribution of the input :math:`x_i` is multi-modal with deep valleys between modes, and :math:`y` indicates the mode cluster to which the associated :math:`x_i` belongs.

 The worst case scenario always occurs when conditional distributions are identical, in which case they ought to be identical to the input unconditional distribution.
-This point is further illustrated in the animation below, where we vary the mean term :math:`\mu` between :math:`-3` and :math:`3`.
+This point is further illustrated in the animation below, where we vary the mean term :math:`\mu` between :math:`-3` and :math:`3` and observe the effect on individual input importance.

 .. figure:: ../../../images/gm_separability_mov.gif